-You may find tasks that you are not going to finish by release time and get rid of them by moving to a future release.
+You may find tasks that you are not going to finish by the release time and move them to a future iteration.
 This is actually an important part of any process to deliver releases at a fixed time.

 As a result, Scrumbun provides you with the following:

 - Market-driven development.
 You can create new features that are demanded by the market rather than working on something you expect will make someone happy.